 Dr Vanessa Lamb is a Geographer at the University of Melbourne.
 As a Senior Lecturer in the School of Geography, she focuses research and teaching on human-environment geographies and political ecology of Southeast Asia.
 Dr. Lamb completed her dissertation, Ecologies of Rule and Resistance, focused on the politics of ecological knowledge and development of the Salween River at York University’s Department of Geography in 2014.

-human-environment geography, political ecology, political geography, science studies, feminist political ecology, international water governance, rivers, climate and environmental change
+human-environment geography, political ecology, political geography, geographies of water justice, international water governance, rivers, climate and environmental change, science studies, feminist political ecology

 Knowing the Salween River: Resource Politics of a Contested Transboundary River, edited by Dr Lamb and Dr Carl Middleton (2019) with collaborators from across the region.

 Radford, S. and V. Lamb.
 2020.
 The invisible ‘work’ of the river: Fishing livelihoods and development of the Irrawaddy Delta, Myanmar.
 Asia Pacific Viewpoint. doi:10.1111/apv.12256

 V. Lamb, M. Marschke, and J. Rigg.
 2019.
 Trading sand, undermining lives: Omitted livelihoods in the global trade in sand.
 Annals of the American Association of Geographers.

 *Special Issue on "Water and the City" (Open Access)

 Daniere, A. and Lamb, V., 2020.
 Asia's changing cities: water, climate and power in the transformation of urban spaces.
 International Development Planning Review, 42(3), pp.263-272.